Telecom Billing - Tariff Planning

 There may be situation, when an operator would like to charge their customers in advance for some services and at the end of every month for some other services.

 Charges taken in advance before providing the services are called in-advance charging and charges taken after providing the services are called in-arrear charges.

 For in-arrears charging, the product charges are applied for a period up to at least the day before the current nominal bill date (or bill request date for non-periodic bills).

 So while configuring different charges, billing system should give a provision to configure charges in advance and it is always optional for the operators if they want to configure a particular price in-advance or in-arrears.

-NOTE: Usage charges can not be taken in advance until they are lump-sum because you never know how much usage a customer is going to generate in coming month.
-If they are lump-sum amount, then you can take that amount in advance and let the customer use unlimited based on their requirement.
+NOTE − Usage charges can not be taken in advance until they are lump-sum because you never know how much usage a customer is going to generate in the coming month.
+If they are lump-sum amount, then you can take that amount in advance and let the customers use unlimited services based on their requirements.

-Consider a situation, when a customer takes phone connection in the middle of the month and his invoice needs to be generated on 1st of every month.
-If prices are non-proratable, billing system would charge the customer for the whole month which would not be fair with the customer.
+Consider a situation, when a customer takes phone connection in the middle of the month and his invoice needs to be generated on the first day of every month.
+If prices are non-proratable, billing system would charge the customer for the whole, month which would not be fair with the customer.
 Same apply at the termination, if customer terminates a service in the middle of the month, then operator may not be willing to charge the customer for rest of the month.

 Pro-ratable pricing means that they would apply only for the number of days customer is going to use the service.
 For example, if monthly product rental is $30 and customer used this product for 10 days only, then billing system should charge the customer only $10 for those 10 days.

-So billing system should provide an option to configure particular prices to be pro-ratable as well as non-proratable and let the operator choose what suites them best.
+So billing system should provide an option to configure the particular prices to be pro-ratable as well as non-proratable and let the operators choose what suites them best.

 Now, let us consider a situation where an operator is charging a customer in advance for the whole month, but customer leaves in the middle of the month after using a service for 10 days.